gbin/screencastinator/README.md

 Screencastinator is a Tool to edit your ANSI console screencasts created with the standard linux-util tool "script".

 Making a screencast is extremely tedious.
-This tool gives you the opportunity to edit/correct the mistakes you make during the console portion without to correct them in a video editor.
+This tool gives you the opportunity to edit/correct the mistakes you made during the console portion without to correct them in a video editor.

 For example you made this typo during the recording: % cd mydirrec^H^H^Herctory